insure logo

 Damage to my home that resulted from a power outage

-A standard homeowner policy contains coverage for food loss in your refrigerator and freezer, usually up to $500.
+A standard homeowner policy covers food loss in your refrigerator and freezer, usually up to $500, but this is usually in combination with a larger claim for damage by a covered peril.
 Electronics, such as your computer, are not covered under standard home insurance policies if there’s a surge when the power comes back on unless the surge is due to a covered peril such as lightning.

 A company dumped pollutants into a stream that runs through my property